 The more you can relax and avoid stress until the symptoms disappear, the better off you will be.

-Plus, once you learn your early warning signals in your ocular migraine symptoms, you will know what to do and feel more in control.
+Plus, once you learn your early warning signals of your ocular migraine symptoms, you will know what to do and feel more in control.

-You can take action to take care of yourself.
+You can take action to take care of yourself faster.

 Although typically, the ocular migraines do not cause damage, see a doctor to double check.